sausheong/gost/README.md

 Gost is great for storing smaller pieces of information for a specific user when he or she logs in.
 When the data becomes too large, Gost is inefficient because it needs to load up all the data in memory for use.
 Also if you are saving the data often, this means a large amount of data could be traveling back and forth from the cloud storage service, which can be slow and definitely not a good thing.
 With smaller pieces of data this is a lot easier.
 This doesn't mean you can't use Gost for bigger sets of data, you just need to split it up properly.

 Gost is a lot more useful for non-tabular data where you have Go representations of the data in structs.
 This is because you can put and get the structs directly!
 In fact you don't even need to use structs if you can structure your data with the basic maps and slices.

+## Some other tips on using Gost

+Gost is pretty new, I extracted it from a project I was working on, into a library because I thought it was interesting enough for it to stand alone.
+This means it's still a work in progress and you shouldn't be surprised if some things don't work out the way it's supposed to.

+I tested it mostly with DigitalOcean Spaces, because it has the simplest and easiest console, and also because my other project was hosted there as well.
+I've tested it on Amazon S3, it works nicely and Google Cloud Storage as well.
+However Google Cloud Storage doesn't work too well with publishing at the moment, you will need to manually (on the console) set the bucket for public if you want to use it that way.

+Gost is not encrypted (yet -- that's a todo).
+It's serialised in binary but the data is easily exposed if someone gets hold of it.
+However it's also managed through a cloud storage service so unless you accidentally expose it, you shouldn't need to worry about it.

+Performance of Gost improves the nearer it is to the region (obviously).
+The region setting is important, don't forget that.

+Each Gost data file shouldn't be more than 100MB in general, at tops.
+I tested putting a 100MB data into an empty map, it took 5.8s.
+Putting another 100MB of data into a map that already has 100MB took 24.3s.
+Subsequent smaller puts took 17 - 18s.
+Your mileage might differ.
+I was interfacing with my laptop running on home broadband going to an S3 endpoint in Singapore.
+If you do the same from server to server in the same region, things might be quite different.
+However at the end of the day, lobbing large files back and forth isn't a great idea, so you should keep your files relatively small for best performance.

 ## Install Minio